-Jet Fins vs Rocket Fins
+Jet Fins vs Rocket Fins – Comparison of these two Iconic Diving Fins

 The diving fin.
 A perfect example of how a few subtle changes in engineering can have a tremendous impact on what is fundamentally a piece of rubber.

-Though you would assume that diving is more about the fancy high-tech gear and gorgeous location, a quality fin can really make all the difference when it comes to the overall experience.
+Though you would assume that scuba is more about the fancy high-tech gear and gorgeous location, a quality fin can really make all the difference when it comes to the overall experience.
 When you’re stuck with the wrong fin, you may find yourself wishing you spent a little extra time researching the perfect fit.

 Most searches for the ultimate diving fin comes down to two options: the Jet Fin and the Rocket Fin.

-Jet Fins vs Rocket Fins – Side-by-side Comparison
+Jet vs Rocket Fins – Side-by-side Comparison

 Scubapro Jet Fins